What is live-cell imaging?

 For some experiments, a biological sample may be sealed inside of an imaging chamber for the duration of the imaging process7,13.
 For example, yeast are typically sealed inside a slide chamber using VALAP (1:1:1 vaseline:lanolin:paraffin)13, while the lids of glass-bottomed dishes can be sealed using vacuum grease.

 If a sample must be accessed during imaging, such as for drug treatment, dishes with removable lids and filled with excess culture medium may be used.
 More complex imaging chambers are commercially available or can be lab-built, including perfusion systems and microfluidic devices14-16.

 In cases where a more complex imaging modality is required, imaging chambers are typically used in conjunction with heated stage inserts, stage top incubators, or large chambers that enclose the microscope5-7.

-A more straightforward method is to use a microscope that operate from within cell culture incubators.
+A more straightforward method is to use a microscope that operates from within cell culture incubators.

 Temperature control is crucial, as even minor fluctuations in temperature can alter cell health and behavior, such as changing the length of the cell cycle17.
 Different cell types will require different environmental temperatures: while 37°C is optimal for most mammalian cell types, many insect cells, such as Sf9 cells, must be maintained at 27°C18, while fission yeast must be kept at 30°C19.